ttaranov/atlaskit-mk-2/README.md

 #### Become a contributor

- If this is your _first time_ to raise a pull request, you need to be added to the 'atlaskit collaborator' team in order to create branches for your pull requests.
+ If this is your _first time_ to raise a pull request, you need to be added to the 'atlaskit contributor' team in order to create branches for your pull requests.
 To be added, create an [issue](https://bitbucket.org/atlassian/atlaskit-mk-2/issues?status=new&status=open) and include the following:

-1. Issue title - __"Become an Atlaskit collaborator"__
+1. Issue title - __"Become an Atlaskit contributor"__
 2. Your Bitbucket username and
-3. Reasons you'd want to be a collaborator - e.g. Reference another issue that you'd like to provide a PR for.
+3. Reasons you'd want to be a contributor - e.g. Reference another issue that you'd like to provide a PR for.
 4. Have signed or be ready to sign the Contributor License Agreement(CLA).
 See below.

 Atlassian requires contributors to sign a Contributor License Agreement,